(Revised May 15, 2018 for the 2018-19 Calendar)

 If you are a new student, please contact me at firstname.lastname@example.org or 705-868-1070 to set up an interview.
 Once a student is accepted into the studio, a non-refundable registration deposit is required to secure the lesson time.

-Lessons are available in my Home Studio Monday and Friday 3-7:30 and early morning before school.
-I teach in the Peterborough Studio Tuesday through Thursday 3-8.00 pm.
+Lessons are available in my Home Studio Monday and Friday and in the Peterborough Studio Tuesday through Thursday.

 Lessons for RCM Levels 2-5 are 45 minutes.
 Lessons for RCM Levels 6 and up are one hour.
 All other lessons are 30 minutes unless arranged otherwise.

-My teaching year spans 52 weeks, commencing September 5, 2015.
-The tuition structure provides for 36 regularly scheduled lessons, 5 weeks with no scheduled lessons, 11 Flex Weeks, plus 2 free group lessons.
+My teaching year spans 52 weeks, commencing September 1.
+The tuition structure provides for 33 weeks of regularly scheduled lessons, 9 weeks with no scheduled lessons, 1 Group Lesson week and 9 Flex Weeks.

-Regularly scheduled lessons will occur September through June and there will be a revised schedule throughout the summer.
+Regularly scheduled lessons will occur September through June and there will be a revised schedule throughout the summer to accommodate flex week scheduling.

-I will be available to teach most statutory holidays.
+I am available to teach most all statutory holidays.

 Teaching is my full-time profession.
 The annual tuition covers contact time with the student and time outside of lessons planning, corresponding with parents and students, researching and purchasing teaching materials, attending professional development events, marking theory and participating in the music education community.
 (Please see Where does my tuition go?)